-The Cancer Drug Development Forum organizes a live webinar regarding Application of Artificial Intelligence in Leukemia Diagnostics: Implications for Clinical Trials and Cancer Drug Development on Thursday 15 October 2020 from 6PM to 7PM (CEST) / 12PM to 1PM (EDT) / 9AM to 10AM (PDT).
-This live webinar is composed of a 30-minute lecture given by Prof. Torsten Haferlach (MLL Munich Leukemia Laboratory) followed by a 30-minute discussion session.
+The Cancer Drug Development Forum held a live webinar regarding Application of Artificial Intelligence in Leukaemia Diagnostics: Implications for Clinical Trials and Cancer Drug Development on Thursday 15 October 2020 at 18:00 – 19:00 (CET) / 12:00 – 13:00 (EDT) / 9:00 – 10:00 (PDT).
+This live webinar comprised of a 30-minute lecture given by Prof. Torsten Haferlach (MLL Munich Leukemia Laboratory) followed by a 30-minute discussion session.

 Leukaemia diagnostics depends on phenotypes and experienced personnel.
-The new options of artificial intelligence, machine learning and cloud computing offer fascinating options to achieve better diagnostic accuracy and improved therapeutic selection.
-This talk will demonstrate how these technologies are already used in a routine, accredited workflow and how they may change future drug development for haematological malignancies.
+Innovations such as artificial intelligence, machine learning and cloud computing offer fascinating options to increase diagnostic accuracy and improve therapeutic selection.
+This talk will demonstrate how these technologies are already being used in a routine, accredited workflow and how they may change future drug development for haematological malignancies.

 DATE & TIME